Postherpetic neuralgia

 Can shingles and postherpetic neuralgia be prevented?

-Shingles can only be prevented if you never have chickenpox, or if you have very good immunity against the chickenpox virus (that is, against the varicella-zoster virus).
+Shingles can only be prevented if people have never had chickenpox, or if they have very good immunity against the chickenpox virus (that is, against the varicella-zoster virus).
 Most people in the UK have chickenpox as a child.
-However, immunity to the chickenpox virus reduces as you become older.
+Immunity to the chickenpox virus reduces as you become older.

 There is a vaccine against the varicella-zoster virus which is now offered routinely to people in the UK aged 70-79 years.
 The efficacy of the vaccine declines with age and so it is not recommended for people aged 80 years or older.
-This vaccine is the most effective way of preventing the development of PHN.
+This vaccine is the most effective way of preventing the development of postherpetic neuralgia by preventing shingles.
 It is a very effective and safe vaccine.

 Further reading and references